django/deps/final/0001-dep-process.rst

 decisions that have gone into Django.

-The concept and implementation of DEPs (and this document itself!) is a nearly direct copy of `Django's DEP process <http://www.Django.org/dev/DEPs/>`_ .
-If you're already familiar with DEPs, you should be able to quickly grok DEPs by reading the `differences between DEPs and DEPs`_.
+The concept and implementation of DEPs (and this document itself!) is a nearly direct copy of `Python's PEP process <https://www.python.org/dev/peps/>`_ .
+If you're already familiar with PEPs, you should be able to quickly grok DEPs by reading the `differences between DEPs and PEPs`_.

 DEP Types
 =========